Steam locomotion had changed the world, and a series of celebratory steam-hauled train journeys marked the withdrawal of the service in 1968.

 In homage to this iconic era of travel, we take a look at some of the most important listed sites associated with steam locomotives in England.

-The first ever public railway, Stockton and Darlington saw ‘Locomotion No 1’ take its maiden voyage on 27 September 1825, carrying 550 passengers.
+The first ever steam-hauled public railway, Stockton and Darlington saw ‘Locomotion No 1’ take its maiden voyage on 27 September 1825, carrying 550 passengers.
 Parts of the original railway line survive protected as a scheduled ancient monument, including Skerne Railyway Bridge, one of the first ever railway bridges and the oldest railway bridge in the world still in use, along with the original Stockton and Darlington Railway carriage works in Darlington (Listed Grade II).

 2. Stephenson erecting works, Newcastle (Listed Grade II)